Looking for an indoor dog potty solution? Or maybe you need a designated potty spot in the yard so they don’t ruin the grass?

-Prices can vary from place to place, and depending how many extensive the project.
+Prices can vary from place to place, and how extensive your build is.
 Also, big dogs require a bigger space.

 Most of these builds require some basic tools (measuring tape, saw, drill, drill bits, etc…).
 And you’ll need some materials such as lumber, screws, and fake or real grass.

 Side note: You can get the hardware store to cut all your lumber for a small fee.
 So you may not need a saw.

 The more extensive projects come with features (like PVC drainage) that will make your life much easier, but will certainly add to the total cost and build time needed.

 With all the hardware and materials:

 - You are looking at anywhere from $30 to $100 USD.

 - If you need to buy tools then this cost goes up significantly.